-- In the Treeview right-click on Loadcase 1 and rename it to In situ - In the 🕒 Treeview right-click on In situ and select Nonlinear & Transient from the Controls menu. - In the Incrementation section, select the Nonlinear option and choose Manual incrementation.
+- In the Treeview right-click on Loadcase 1 and rename it to In situ - In the Treeview right-click on In situ and from Controls menu item select Nonlinear & Transient. - In the Incrementation section, select the Nonlinear option and choose Manual incrementation.
 The default values will be used. - Click OK to set the loadcase control.